Data-driven identification of the spatio-temporal structure of turbulent flows by streaming Dynamic Mode Decomposition: Conclusion Outlook

-In the further steps, the streaming DMD can be applied to different turbulent flow datasets, to investigate in detail the ability to decompose coherent flow structures.
-One disadvantage of streaming DMD is that the truncation number of snapshots to achieve the similar reconstruction accuracy as the SVD-based DMD is typically larger.
-Here we have not considered the effect of the truncation number but have only focused on the analysis of the first several dominant modes.
-The truncation number is, however, important and should be quantitatively considered when applying the streaming DMD to flow field reconstruction or decomposition of complex turbulent flows with multi-frequency temporal structures.
+In further steps, streaming DMD can be applied to different turbulent flow datasets, to investigate in detail the ability to decompose coherent flow structures.
+One disadvantage of streaming DMD is that the truncation number of snapshots to achieve a similar reconstruction accuracy as the SVD-based DMD is typically larger.
+Here, as we focussed on statistically stationary large spatio-temporal scales only, apart from convergence tests we have not considered the effect of the truncation number but have restricted our attention on the analysis of the first few modes corresponding to statistically stationary dynamics ranked by frequency in ascending order.
+The truncation number is, however, important and should be quantitatively considered when applying streaming DMD to flow field reconstruction or decomposition of complex turbulent flows with multi-frequency temporal structures.
+Similarly, the mode ordering by frequency used here may not be the optimal choice for all datasets.
+An efficient and robust criterion needs to be introduced for rank selection.

-Finally we want to mention that not only DMD but also some other approaches, based on or related to DMD, might be very efficient in extraction and analysis of the dynamics of the turbulent superstructures.
+Finally we wish to mention that not only DMD but also some other approaches, based on or related to DMD, might be very efficient in extraction and analysis of the dynamics of the turbulent superstructures.
 While in the DMD we apply linear transformations to obtain modes out of snapshots and vice versa, a natural extension of the DMD would be to employ non-linear transformations instead.
-This can be realized either via application of hand-picked nonlinear functions (e.g. to use so-called extending DMD -- eDMD, see \citet{Williams2015}), or by training a deep neural network (e.g. to use deep Koopman models like \citet{Morton2018DeepDM}).
+This can be realized either via application of hand-picked nonlinear functions (e.g. to use so-called extended DMD -- eDMD \cite{Williams2015}), by calculation of the full Koopman modes (see \cite{giannakis2018koopman} in the context of convection), or by training a deep neural network (e.g. to use deep Koopman models \cite{Morton2018DeepDM}).
 A multilayer convolutional neural network appears to be a good candidate for such a task.
-In general, (un)supervised deep learning seems to be very promising in the problems of the extraction and analysis of the global dynamics of the turbulent flow superstructures.
-A more detailed consideration of these alternate approaches is beyond the scope of this article and application of these advanced methods for the turbulent superstructure analysis remains a challenge for future studies.
+In general, (un)supervised deep learning seems to be very promising technique for extraction and analysis of the global dynamics of the turbulent flow superstructures. \blue{Further to this, kernel methods or tensor-based reformulations of DMD exist that are also well suited for high-dimensional data sets.} A more detailed consideration of these alternate approaches is beyond the scope of this article and application of these advanced methods for the turbulent superstructure analysis remains a challenge for future studies.